huntertran/concordia-thesis-topic/justifications/ResponseCaching/ResponseCaching.md

     * Each cache operations will handle the transaction differently
     * The design pattern was modified with an abstract class between the client of the strategy and the actual invoker.
 This was to implement some pre-conditions before invoke the corresponding strategy.

+* Builder design pattern
+    * Because each cache operation is the same in structure, but different in algorithm

 ## 2.5.
 Client side caching